mr-chibi/mmo_mobs/README.md

 > # Mr_Chibi'sMMO Custom Mobs (ADDON):
 What is Mr_Chibi'sMMO Mobs?
 It's a creation tool to allow [users] to create the own type of custom mob!
+Also custom varient mobs spawn into world and spawns them naturally based off RNG.

 > ## Need Help Creating a custom mob?
 _Check out these following links to create your first mob:_